krishahn/drill/README.md

 # Apache Drill

 Apache Drill is a distributed MPP query layer that supports SQL and alternative query languages against NoSQL and Hadoop data storage systems.
-It was inspired in part by [Google's Dremel](http://research.google.com/pubs/pub36632.html).
+It was inspired by [Google's Dremel](http://research.google.com/pubs/pub36632.html).

 ## Quickstart